PrimeTimeTran/ProfileApp/README.md

-# Week 1: Hello World 🌎
+# Week 2 Homework - **Hello World Profile App 🌎**

 ## Introduction 🌟

 We're going to build our first mobile app 📱 using [React Native](https://facebook.github.io/react-native/).
-We'll be using [Expo](https://expo.io/) to move quick.
-Our app will say hello 👋to not only our friends 🤼‍ & family 👨‍👩‍👧‍👦 but the world 🌎.
+We'll be using [Expo](https://expo.io/) to move quick 🏎️.
+Our app will say hello 🙋‍to not only our friends 🤼‍ & family 👨‍👩‍👧‍👦 but the world 🌎.

 ![pwd](./assets/images/rockets.png)

-### Features 🎯 🥅🥇🏆
+### Features 🎯🥇🏆

-- [ ] User can see our name
+- [ ] User can see our name.
-- [ ] User can see our age
+- [ ] User can see our age.
-- [ ] User can see our birthday
+- [ ] User can see our birthday.
-- [ ] User can see our profile picture
+- [ ] User can see our profile picture.
-- [ ] User can see where we currently live
+- [ ] User can see where we currently live.

-### Learning Objectives ✍️📚📝 📈🙌 ️
+### Learning Objectives ✍️📚📝

 1. Learn how to create a new mobile app 📱using React Native & Expo:
     - Recognize it's one of many folders 🗂on our computer containing additional **folders** 📂 & **files** 📑.
-These folders and files combine to be the ingredients  🍚🥦🍗🌶of our special order 🥘🍲🍛mobile app 📲.
+These folders and files combine to be the **ingredients**  🍚🥦🍗🌶of our mobile app 📲 **receipe** 🥘🍲🍛.
-2. Learn that `App.js` is a component  like all other components, albeit, special 💎👑:
+2. Learn that `App.js` is a component like all other components, albeit, special 👑:
     - Recognize it's **composition** 🎶 will demonstrate how to **build** 🏗👷**our own** components.
 3. Learn that nesting components inside of `App.js` is how we'll build all our apps 📱:
     - Recognize it will one day become the [parent component](https://stackoverflow.com/questions/44092105/what-is-the-difference-between-child-and-parent-component-in-angular-2) of all other components in our applications.
 This will happen through **nesting**.
 Some components will be parents 👫 and others will be their children 👨‍👩‍👧‍👦.